pajtai/event-pool/README.md

 # actions (current state: pre alpha) [![Build Status](https://travis-ci.org/pajtai/promised-actions.png?branch=master)](https://travis-ci.org/pajtai/promised-actions)
 ===

 The actions library is a way to coordinate multiple events / promise chains.
+It is a hooks library.

 You use the library to register callbacks that will be triggered when an action happens.
 When you trigger an action a promise is returned which is only resolved when all callbacks registered with the action are resolved.
 Callbacks